d0wnload/AutoIT3/README.md

 These are old scripts, they're just here for preservation.
-Most of the code IS deprecated by now.
+Code is deprecated.